Crimean War: Battle of Balaclava

 A large Russian assault on the allied supply base to the southeast at Balaclava was rebuffed on 25 October 1854.
 The Battle of Balaclava is remembered in Britain for the actions of two British units.
 At the start of the battle, a large body of Russian cavalry charged the 93rd Highlanders, who were posted north of the village of Kadikoi.
 Commanding them was Sir Colin Campbell.
 Rather than "form square", the traditional method of repelling cavalry, Campbell took the risky decision to have his Highlanders form a single line two men deep.
-Campbell had seen the effectiveness of the new Minie rifles with which his troops were armed at the Battle of Alma, a month earlier, and he was confident that his men could beat back the Russians.
+Campbell had seen the effectiveness of the new Minié rifles with which his troops were armed at the Battle of Alma, a month earlier, and he was confident that his men could beat back the Russians.
 His tactics succeeded.
-From up on the ridge to the west, Times correspondent William Howard Russell saw the Highlanders as a "thin red streak topped with steel", a phrase which soon became the "Thin Red Line".
+From up on the ridge to the west, the Times correspondent William Howard Russell saw the Highlanders as a "thin red streak topped with steel", a phrase which soon became the "Thin Red Line".

 Soon afterward, a Russian cavalry movement was countered by the Heavy Brigade, which charged and fought hand to hand until the Russians retreated.
 That caused a more widespread Russian retreat, including a number of their artillery units.
 After the local commanders had failed to take advantage of the retreat, Lord Raglan sent out orders to move up and to prevent the withdrawal of naval guns from the recently captured redoubts on the heights.
 Raglan could see those guns because of his position on the hill.
 In the valley, that view was obstructed, and the wrong guns were in sight to the left.
-The local commanders ignored the demands, which led to the British aide-de-camp, Captain Nolan, personally delivering the quickly-written and confusing order to attack the artillery.
+The local commanders ignored the demands, which led to the British aide-de-camp, Captain Louis Nolan, personally delivering the quickly-written and confusing order to attack the artillery.
 When Lord Lucan questioned to which guns the order referred, the aide-de-camp pointed to the first Russian battery that he could see and allegedly said "There is your enemy, there are your guns", because of his obstructed view, which were wrong.
-Lucan then passed the order to the Earl of Cardigan, which resulted in the charge of the Light Brigade.
+Lucan then passed the order to the Earl of Cardigan, which resulted in the Charge of the Light Brigade.